$1 billion Powerball jackpot up for grabs Monday night - NewsBreak

 Biden, Obama, Trump make final midterm push in Pennsylvania

-Swing-state Pennsylvania is the stage for a clash of presidents on Saturday as each party's biggest stars work to energize voters just days before voting concludes in pivotal midterm elections
+HARRISBURG, Pa. — (AP) — Swing-state Pennsylvania is the stage for a clash of presidents on Saturday as each party's biggest stars work to energize voters just days before voting concludes in high-stakes midterm elections across the country.
+Former President Barack Obama opens the day at a Pittsburgh...

 Comments / 0